uffe/awesome-react-components/readme.md

 # Menu

-<em>Display navigation options.
+<em>Display navigation / action options.

-The user can navigate to several possible routes.
-I want to show him these possible routes.
+The user can choose amongst several pages to navigate to / several actions to perform.
+I want to show him these routes / actions in a menu.

 I'm open as to how.
-Classical ways, e.g. a sidebar listing "pages", are fine.
-And creative ways as well, I'm open to use a creative/innovative way to show routes.
+Classical ways are fine, e.g. a sidebar listing routes, i.e. page names.
+But I'm also open to use a creative/innovative way to show routes.

 What are menu/navigation libraries for React?</em>